Comprehensive Guide to Moving to Florida

 As one of the most popular auto transportation locations in the U.S, moving to Florida- from a car shipping perspective- is easy.
 People ship cars to and from Florida on a daily basis, and Florida-based routes are some of the busiest in the United States.

 This bodes well for people looking to move to or from Florida as finding a shipper shouldn’t be difficult.
 More importantly, prices tend to be more competitive as there are more carriers on those routes.
-At the same time, during peak times, it can be actually be more expensive getting into or out of state.
+At the same time, during peak times, it can actually be more expensive getting into or out of state.
 This depends on a number of factors, including things like snowbirds.

 Snowbirds are people who live in other parts of the country during the spring and summer, then move to Florida during the fall and winter.
 This allows them to bask in sunshine and warm weather year-round.
 Snowbirds are crucial transportation customers because they often keep routes alive during the slower winter shipping season.